Moving the Needle – Brandon Bussy – RevOps Rockstars Podcast

 When entering a new RevOps role, you’ll likely want to jump in and solve problems immediately.
 It’s who we are as RevOps practitioners.
 After a few months, you need to switch gears.
 Brandon recommends pausing and taking a step back to look at the organization.
 Plan out the organization’s path to success and map the steps to take the company where it needs to be.

-“In RevOps, you’re always going to be understaffed and overworked; and that’s the case whenever you come into a new role.”Brandon Bussey, SVP of Revenue Operations at Entrata
+“In RevOps, you’re always going to be understaffed and overworked; and that’s the case whenever you come into a new role.”Brandon Bussey, former SVP of Revenue Operations at Entrata

 Entrata’s RevOps team currently has about 18 members between the four functional areas he outlined earlier.
 The deals team has two members, the core operations function has twelve, deal strategy has two, and enablement has two, although Brandon notes this is an area they’re actively expanding.